 Helping instructors gather and interpret feedback on their teaching is one of the most important ways the Bok Center serves individual teachers at Harvard.
-Having your class observed by one of our experienced consultants gives instructors another perspective on their teaching that can help them situate student feedback within a broader context.
-Class obervations are a powerful tool for instructors at every level of experience to reflect on their practice, see what they already do well, and consider the ways in which they wish to grow and develop.
+Having your class observed by one of our experienced consultants gives you another perspective on your teaching that can help you situate student feedback within a broader context.

-Why Do an In-Person Class Observation?
+Why Should I Schedule an Observation?

-You can have one of our experienced Bok Center staff visit your class and chat with you afterwards, confidentially, in order for you to gain insight into how your teaching is perceived by an objective observer.
+Class observations are a powerful tool for instructors at every level of experience to reflect on their practice, see what they already do well, and consider the ways in which they wish to grow and develop.
+You can have one of our experienced Bok Center staff visit your class and chat with you afterwards, confidentially, in order for you to gain insight into how your teaching is perceived by a sympathetic but dispassionate observer.